h4ckyou/h4ckyou.github.io/_posts/2025-05-29-syscall-kit.md

 Reason is because we can't exactly do much with just 8 bytes.

-So we can do a second staged shellcode to read another shellcode to the heap then call that sc address.
+For a staged execution we can use the initial control flow to trigger a second-stage payload that lives elsewhere (e.g. heap), then jump into that.

-We only need to control 4 registers (rax, rdi, rsi, rdx)
+We only need to control 4 registers (rax, rdi, rsi, rdx).

-In our case, all registers are populated making it tough.
+In our case, all registers are populated by the emulator's calling convention, which makes clean syscall setup difficult.

 This was the shortest shellcode I could come up with.